jrcichra/loxodonta/README.md

 ## Status
 + Still in early development - not ready for alpha use yet
++ Get up and running with `docker-compose build && docker-compose up -d` and visit http://localhost:3000

 ## Purpose/Goals
 + Self-hosted social media ( maybe IPFS support at some point?)